morses/morses.github.io/index.md

 ---
 ## Welcome to My Portfolio

-This is a Portfolio of some of my software, developed while a student at Western Oregon University.
+If I were a student then this would be a Portfolio of some of my software, developed while a student at Western Oregon University.

 ### About Me (or About this Example)

+This would be a good spot to say a little about yourself.
+And then explain a little more about why you're doing this.

 Students at Western Oregon University create a Portfolio of their work during their Senior year.
-This is done as a part of the Senior Project, Software Engineering courses ([CS 460](http://www.wou.edu/~morses/classes/cs46x/index.html), 461 and 462).
+This is done as a part of the Senior Project, a year-long Software Engineering course ([CS 460](http://www.wou.edu/~morses/classes/cs46x/index.html), 461 and 462).

-These pages are an example of using GitHub Pages to create a Portfolio.
+These pages are an example of using GitHub Pages to organize a Portfolio.
 This is just an example to show students of one way to set it up.

 ### Code Repository